our authors

 Cait earned a BA in Creative Writing at Barnard College and an MA in English Literature at Middlebury College’s Bread Loaf School of English.
 She speaks regularly at conferences for publishers and librarians, drawing upon her variety of experiences in education, as well as her leadership roles in the technology and education industries.

-IMPOSTER (May 2025 from Charlesbridge Publishing) - A tech-savvy girl experiencing gender discrimination in her coding elective finds redemption on the school’s RoboSub team, where competing requires collaboration with boys who don’t want her there.
+IMPOSTER (Charlesbridge Publishing) - A tech-savvy girl experiencing gender discrimination in her coding elective finds redemption on the school’s RoboSub team, where competing requires collaboration with boys who don’t want her there.

 Contact - Chip Rice